cometbft/cometbft/spec/p2p/reactor/README.md

 The _pre-condition_ for receiving a message from a `Peer` is that the p2p layer has previously invoked `InitPeer(Peer)`.
-This means that the reactor should be able to receive a message from a `Peer` _before_ `AddPeer(Peer)` is called.
+This means that the reactor must be able to receive a message from a `Peer` _before_ `AddPeer(Peer)` is called.
 While this is not the usual scenario, it can happen because starting the peer's send and receive routines and adding the peer are done in parallel: